roytang/blog/content/post/2013/05/phvote-choosing-your-2013-senators-and-party-list.md

  11. Angara (Team PNoy)
  12. Aquino (Team PNoy)

-I understand that the choices aren't perfect (I'm not too fond of some of them&#8230;), but we have a limited selection of viable candidates and I'd rather fill up all 12 slots to at least have an infinitesimally small chance that the candidates I don't want don't get in.
+I understand that the choices aren't perfect (I'm not too fond of some of them... ), but we have a limited selection of viable candidates and I'd rather fill up all 12 slots to at least have an infinitesimally small chance that the candidates I don't want don't get in.

 &nbsp;